OpenEvalProject/evals/manuscripts/elife-74915/v2/manuscript.md

 ## Methods

-## Mice
+### Mice

 All experiments involving mice conform to the relevant regulatory standards (Technion IACUC and national animal welfare laws, guidelines, and policies).
 Hsd:ICR female mice were purchased from Envigo RMS (Israel) and were housed in a 12 hr light / 12 hr dark cycle.
 Assessment of estrous cycle stage for the mice begun 3 days prior each experiment via vaginal smears (McLean et al., 2012).
 Briefly, mice’s vaginal canals were washed using 20 μL saline (PBS, 0.09% NaCl).
 The saline was then collected and mounted on a slide and observed under an inverted microscope (Olympus) equipped with X20 objective.
 The estrous cycle-stage was assessed according to epithelial cells morphology and the presence or absence of leukocytes.
 Mice that exhibited regular progress of their cycle for three consecutive days were eligible for further experiments.

-## Ovaries extraction and handling
+### Ovaries extraction and handling

 Mice were anesthetized for 2 min using isoflurane and then euthanized by cervical dislocation.
 Each mouse’s ovaries were extracted and washed in RPMI-1640 media (Sigma-Aldrich) containing 10% FBS and transferred to 1.5 mL microcentrifuge tubes containing the same media.
 Next, the ovaries were cut using scissors and incubated for 30 min with ~7800 IU/mL (Lot dependent) of collagenase type IV (Sigma-Aldrich) at 37°C. After which, 2.5μ g/mL of DNase I (Sigma-Aldrich) was added, and tubes were incubated for additional 30 min.
 For proper tube content mixing, gentle tapping was performed every 5 min during incubation.
 Tissue homogenate was filtered through a 40 μm strainer (Greiner Bio-One) and washed with 0.5 mL RPMI media five times.
 Total cell count was then calculated using LUNA automated cell counter (Logos Biosystems).
 Cells were further processed for sorting (for single-cell RNA sequencing) or staining (for flow cytometry experiments).

-## Cell sorting
+### Cell sorting

 Cell samples went through a series of centrifugations (400g, 5 min, at 4°C) and were stained with PE anti-CD45 (30-F11, BioLegend) in staining buffer (see flow cytometry section) for 30 min at 4°C. CD45-positive cells were sorted and collected using FACSAria III Cell Sorter (BD Biosciences).
 Collected samples were centrifuged and brought to a final volume of ~50 μL, counted using LUNA automated cell counter (Logos Biosystems), and further processed for single-cell sample preparation.

-## Single-cell RNA sequencing
+### Single-cell RNA sequencing

 Samples were prepared as outlined by the 10x Genomics Single Cell 3′ v2 Reagent Kit user guide.
 Briefly, the samples were washed twice in PBS (Sigma-Aldrich) +0.04% BSA (Sigma-Aldrich) and re-suspended in PBS + 0.04% BSA.
 Sample viability was assessed with Trypan Blue (Biological Industries) using LUNA automated cell counter (Logos Biosystems) and validated using a hemocytometer.
 Following counting, the appropriate volume for each sample was calculated for a target capture of 10,000 and 7700 cells (old and young samples, respectively) and loaded onto the 10x Genomics single-cell-A chip.
 After droplet generation, samples were transferred onto a 96-well plate, and reverse transcription was performed using a Veriti 96-well thermal cycler (Thermo Fisher).
 After the reverse transcription, cDNA was recovered using Recovery Agent provided by 10x Genomics followed by a Silane DynaBead clean-up (Thermo Fisher) as outlined in the user guide.
 Purified cDNA was amplified before being cleaned up using SPRIselect beads (Beckman Coulter).
 Samples were quantified with Qubit Fluorometer (Invitrogen) and run on Agilent TapeStation for quality control. cDNA libraries were prepared as outlined by the Single Cell 3′ Reagent Kits v2 user guide with appropriate modifications to the PCR cycles based on the calculated cDNA concentration (as recommended by 10x Genomics).
 Post library construction quantification and QC were performed as mentioned above for the post cDNA amplification step.
 Sequencing was performed with NextSeq500 system (Illumina), with ~50,000 reads per cell and 75 cycles for each read.

 Seurat R package (Butler et al., 2018) was used to read the 10x output data from Cell Ranger v3.0.1 according to the suggested protocol.
 Yield was 3693 and 5644 cells for young and old samples, respectively.
 Quality control tests were conducted to eliminate duplicates, and dead or low-quality cells – cells with less than 200 features, more than 2500 features, or more than 10% features of mitochondrial genes were excluded from further analysis.
 In total, we ended up with 3307 and 5468 cells for young and old samples (data available at Figure 1—source data 1 and Figure 2—source data 1).

-## Cell type annotations
+### Cell type annotations

 The Seurat R package (version 4.1.0), along with the SingleR package (version 1.8.1) (Aran et al., 2019) were used to analyze single-cell RNA sequencing data.
 After using Seurat’s normalization tool (‘LogNormalize’, 10,000 scale) and clusters identification using Seurat’s graph-based clustering method, t-distributed stochastic neighbor embedding (tSNE) was used as a dimension reduction and visualization tool, with PCA as the latent space (15 PC dimensions).
 The log-normalized data was scaled prior to dimensionality reduction (using ‘scale.data’).
 Next, the SingleR algorithm was used to achieve the automatic annotation for each cell.
 Briefly, the algorithm compares each cell’s transcriptome to known transcriptomic ‘signatures’ from reference genomes taken from The Immunological Genome Project (ImmGen) (Heng et al., 2008).
 The algorithm calculates the correlation between the cell to different cell types, and based on the highest correlation suggests an annotation for the cell.

 In addition, a set of literature-based gene markers was chosen to identify the different immune cell types.
 For each gene marker, a normalized score was calculated in every cell using the raw count matrix.
 Eg,i denotes the expression level of the gene g within the ith cell; Mg and mg denote the maximal and minimal expression of the gene g across all cells in the sample, respectively.
 Nc denotes the number of cells within cluster c, and Ng,c denotes the number of cells within cluster c that express the gene g.
-The normalized expression score, Sg,i,c, for the gene g in the ith cell within the cluster c is the multiplication of the gene relative expression and the relative fraction of cells within the cluster that express this gene, Sg,i,c=(Eg,i−mgMg−mg)⋅(Ng,cNc).
+The normalized expression score, Sg,i,c, for the gene g in the ith cell within the cluster c is the multiplication of the gene relative expression and the relative fraction of cells within the cluster that express this gene, $S_{g,i,c}=(\frac{E_{g,i}−m_{g}}{M_{g}−m_{g}})⋅(\frac{N_{g,c}}{N_{c}})$.
 Figure 1c illustrates the distribution of the normalization score for a particular gene g over all the cells in cluster c.
 Normalized scores are between 0 and 1.

 The identity of each cluster was determined by taking into account the majority type as given by the SingleR and the type according to the literature markers.
 For example, according to the literature markers, cluster 10 is CD8+ enriched, and cluster 11 is CD4+ enriched.
 While SingleR cell type ID is consistent with this classification, several cells in cluster 10 were classified as CD4+ cells, while other cells in cluster 11 were classified as CD8+ cells.
 Therefore, the final assignment of these cells is different than the SingleR ID.

-## Flow cytometry analysis
+### Flow cytometry analysis

 Ovarian cell suspensions were stained for flow cytometry analysis as the commercial protocol suggested (BD Biosciences).
 Briefly, cells were plated in 96-well U-shaped plates and went through a series of centrifugations (400g for 5 min, at 4°C) for media and debris cleaning.
 Next, samples were stained as the commercial protocol suggested using the following antibodies (purchased from BioLegend) diluted in staining buffer (PBS containing 0.09% sodium azide (Sigma-Aldrich)): PE anti-CD45 (30-F11), BV421 anti-CD11b (M1/70), APC/Cy7 anti-F4/80 (BM8), APC anti-F4/80 (BM8), BV711 anti-CD11c (N418), Alexa Fluor 700 anti-Ly6G (1A8), APC anti-CD3 (17A2), Pacific Blue anti-CD3 (145–2 C11), APC/Cy7 anti-NK1.1 (PK136), PE/Cy7 anti-TCRβ (H57-597), Alexa Fluor 700 anti-CD8a (53–6.7), FITC anti-CD4 (GK1.5), PE/Cy7 anti-TCRγδ (GL3) and APC anti-CCR5 (HM-CCR5).
 Staining was performed at 4°C for 30 min.
 Flow cytometry analyses were made using the S100EXi (Stratedigm) flow cytometer.
 Viability test of CD45+ cells was conducted using Zombie-NIR (BioLegend).

-## Statistical analyses
+### Statistical analyses

 All statistical analyses were calculated using MATLAB R2019b (MathWorks).